CQC Quality Statements

 The aim of the personalisation agenda is to improve the lives of adults and their carers.
 The challenge is to ensure that all people – including those with dementia and mental health problems who lack capacity for example – also fully benefit.

 Adults are able to self-assess their own needs, with or without support, play a full part in drawing up a wide-ranging support plan and directly purchase or choose the services they want (see Assessment chapter).
-Personalisation in relation to adults with care and support needs should, however, be considered within the context of risk; to the adult, their carers and others (see also Risk Assessments chapter).
+Personalisation in relation to adults with care and support needs should, however, be considered within the context of risk; to the adult, their carers and others (see also Assessing and Managing Risk).

 3. Frontline Professionals, Commissioners and Providers